-- (1) Subsection 6.1(1) of the Regulation requires a marketplace to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs by orders entered on that marketplace.
+(1) Subsection 6.1(1) of the Regulation requires a marketplace to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs by orders entered on that marketplace, regardless of whether the marketplace on which that order is entered displays orders that are protected orders.
 A marketplace may implement this requirement in various ways.
-For example, the policies and procedures of a marketplace may reasonably prevent trade-throughs via the design of the marketplace's trade execution algorithms (by not allowing a trade-through to occur), or by voluntarily establishing direct linkages to other marketplaces.
-Marketplaces are not able to avoid their obligations by establishing policies and procedures that instead require marketplace participants to take steps to reasonably prevent trade-throughs. - (2) It is the responsibility of marketplaces to regularly review and monitor the effectiveness of their policies and procedures and take prompt steps to remedy any deficiencies in reasonably preventing trade-throughs and complying with subsection 6.1(2) of the Regulation.
+For example, the policies and procedures of a marketplace may reasonably prevent trade-throughs via the design of the marketplace"s trade execution algorithms (by not allowing a trade-through to occur), or by voluntarily establishing direct linkages to other marketplaces.
+Marketplaces are not able to avoid their obligations by establishing policies and procedures that instead require marketplace participants to take steps to reasonably prevent trade-throughs.

+(2) It is the responsibility of marketplaces to regularly review and monitor the effectiveness of their policies and procedures and take prompt steps to remedy any deficiencies in reasonably preventing trade-throughs and complying with subsection 6.1(2) of the Regulation.
 In general, it is expected that marketplaces maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
 Relevant information would include information that describes:

-- (a) steps taken by the marketplace to evaluate its policies and procedures; - (b) any breaches or deficiencies found; and - (c) the steps taken to resolve the breaches or deficiencies. - (3) As part of the policies and procedures required in subsection 6.1(1) of the Regulation, a marketplace is expected to include a discussion of their automated functionality and how they will handle potential delayed responses as a result of an equipment or systems failure or malfunction experienced by another marketplace.
-In addition, marketplaces should include a discussion of how they treat a directed-action order when received and how it will be used. - (4) Order protection applies whenever two or more marketplaces with protected orders are open for trading.
+- (a) steps taken by the marketplace to evaluate its policies and procedures; - (b) any breaches or deficiencies found; and - (c) the steps taken to resolve the breaches or deficiencies.

+(3) As part of the policies and procedures required in subsection 6.1(1) of the Regulation, a marketplace is expected to include a discussion of their automated trading functionality and how they will handle potential delayed responses as a result of an equipment or systems failure or malfunction experienced by anotherany other marketplace displaying protected orders.
+In addition, marketplaces should include a discussion of how they treat a directed-action order when received and how it will be used.

+(4) Order protection applies whenever two or more marketplaces with protected orders that display orders subject to the pre-trade transparency requirements in Part 7 of Regulation 21-101 respecting Marketplace Operation are open for trading-, and the displayed orders of at least one of those marketplaces are protected orders.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
-In these circumstances, under paragraph 6.2(e), a marketplace would not be required to take steps to reasonably prevent trade-throughs of orders on another marketplace.
+In these circumstances, under paragraphsubparagraph 6.2(e)(iii), a marketplace that provides such sessions would not be required to take steps to reasonably prevent trade-throughs of protected orders on another marketplace.